decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-05-25-chapter-simplex.md

 [PBFT via Locked Broadcast and Recover Max Lock](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/).
 PBFT style protocols prove safety by collecting enough locks.
 Simplex proves safety by showing skip certificates for the views that might otherwise hide a decision.
-The inner Graded Broadcast is also close in spirit to authenticated [Reliable Broadcast](https://decentralizedthoughts.github.io/2020-09-19-living-with-asynchrony-brachas-reliable-broadcast/) with external validity, in the framework of
+The inner CGB building block is also close in spirit to authenticated
+[Reliable Broadcast](https://decentralizedthoughts.github.io/2020-09-19-living-with-asynchrony-brachas-reliable-broadcast/)
+with external validity, in the framework of
 [Cachin, Kursawe, Petzold, and Shoup](https://www.iacr.org/archive/crypto2001/21390524.pdf).